 Of course you can always protect your data by selecting "no" when Office prompts appear.
 Below we will see how you can add another level of protection.
 This will allow you to protect your system regardless of the choices that Office users make when encountering such malicious documents.

-Obviously, this is only an option if the DDE attribute is not required.
-Note that home users do not lose anything if they turn off DDE, but they may need it and so may not want to turn off the feature completely.
+Obviously, this is only one option if the DDE attribute is not required.
+Let's say that home users do not lose something if they turn off DDE, but companies may need it and so they may not want to completely disable the feature.

 Turn off DDE